Trauma-Informed Approach as an Integration within the ShiftGrit Core Method™

 Within the ShiftGrit Core Method™

-A trauma-informed approach earns its place at the moments when getting close to a painful belief could otherwise feel like too much.
-The structured course of treatment a client moves through is the whole ShiftGrit Core Method™, where Pattern Theory™ maps the limiting belief beneath a pattern, the Method™ delivers the work of changing it, and reconditioning is the part that updates that belief over time.
-A trauma-informed approach does not stand in for that course of treatment; it surrounds it, giving our clinicians a way to keep a person steady so the planned work can go ahead.
-Because nearing a belief the mind has flagged as threatening can feel unsafe, we make sure a person feels grounded and supported before and during that work, moving at a pace the person can manage and keeping them in charge of how and when to go further.
-It also shapes how we understand where a belief began, as something that once served as a way to cope rather than a flaw in the person, which keeps the route into the harder parts of the Method™ steady and safe.
+A trauma-informed approach matters most at the points where moving toward a painful belief might otherwise feel like too much to carry.
+The structured course of treatment a client moves through is the whole ShiftGrit Core Method™, where Pattern Theory™ maps the limiting belief underneath a pattern, the Method™ guides the work of revisiting it, and reconditioning is designed to update that belief over time.
+A trauma-informed approach is an evidence-based orientation a clinician can hold alongside that course of treatment.
+Think of it less as a step in the work and more as the conditions the work happens in, the temperature of the room, the pacing, the felt sense of safety that lets a person stay present.
+Because nearing a belief the mind has flagged as threatening can feel unsettling, we aim to help a person feel grounded and supported before and during that work, moving at a pace the person can manage and keeping them in charge of how and when to go further.
+It also shapes how we understand where a belief began, as something that once worked to help a person cope rather than a flaw in who they are, which can keep the path into the harder parts of the Method™ steadier and more humane.

 Illustrative example

 Imagine someone whose early experiences taught them to stay on guard, leaving them with a quiet belief of "I am in danger."
-As the work moves toward that belief, it can stir up exactly the discomfort the belief has been trying to keep at bay.
-A trauma-informed approach guides how our clinicians hold that moment: going slowly, explaining what is happening, and keeping the person in control of the pace, so the limiting belief underneath can be gently reconditioned without the process feeling overwhelming.
+As the work moves toward that belief, it can stir up exactly the discomfort the belief has long been trying to keep at bay.
+A trauma-informed approach shapes how our clinicians hold that moment: going slowly, naming what is happening, and keeping the person in control of the pace, so the work on the limiting belief underneath is intended to feel manageable rather than overwhelming.

 Based on: Substance Abuse and Mental Health Services Administration (SAMHSA).
 (2014).
 SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach.
 HHS Publication No. (SMA) 14-4884.
 Rockville, MD: Substance Abuse and Mental Health Services Administration. [source]